PMT/vPvM Regulation

 As stricter restrictions are foreseen in the POP Regulation for PFOA, PFOS and their related substances (including its salts and polymers), these replace the restrictions originally defined for these substances in REACH in Annex XVII.

-On 7 February 2023, Echa published the restriction proposal targeting the manufacture, placing on the market and use of PFAS.
-This restriction proposal was submitted on 13 January 2023 by the authorities of Denmark, Germany, the Netherlands, Norway and Sweden and concerns any substance that contains at least one fully fluorinated methyl (CF3-) or methylene (-CF2-) carbon atom (without any hydrogen, chlorine, bromine or iodine atoms attached to it).
+On 7 February 2023, ECHA published a restriction proposal targeting the manufacture, placing on the market and use of PFAS.
+This restriction proposal was submitted on 13 January 2023 by the authorities of Denmark, Germany, the Netherlands, Norway and Sweden.
+It concerns any substance containing at least one fully fluorinated methyl (CF₃–) or methylene (–CF₂–) carbon atom (with no hydrogen, chlorine, bromine or iodine atoms attached to the group).

-A number of per- and polyfluoroalkyl substances have been identified by the Member State Committee as SVHC (Substance of Very High Concern, candidates for inclusion in the authorization list): perfluorohexane-1-sulfonic acid (PFHxS), its salts and related substances, Perfluorobutane sulfonic acid and its salts (PFBS), nonadecafluorodecanoic acid and its ammonium and sodium salts (PFDA), perfluorononan-1-oic acid and its ammonium and sodium salts (PFNA), PFOA, ammonium pentadecafluorooctanoate (APFO), tricosafluorododecanoic acid (PFDoDA), pentacosafluorotridecanoic acid (PFTrDA), heptacosafluorotetradecanoic acid (PFTDA), henicosafluoroundecanoic acid (PFUnDA), perfluoroheptanoic acid and its salts and reaction mass of 2,2,3,3,5,5,6,6-octafluoro-4-(1,1,1,2,3,3,3-heptafluoropropan-2-yl)morpholine and 2,2,3,3,5,5,6,6-octafluoro-4-(heptafluoropropyl)morpholine.
+Several per‑ and polyfluoroalkyl substances have been identified by the Member State Committee as SVHC (Substances of Very High Concern, candidates for inclusion on the authorisation list).
+A non‑exhaustive list includes: perfluorohexane‑1‑sulfonic acid (PFHxS), its salts and related substances; perfluorobutane sulfonic acid and its salts (PFBS); nonadecafluorodecanoic acid and its ammonium and sodium salts (PFDA); perfluorononan‑1‑oic acid and its ammonium and sodium salts (PFNA); PFOA; ammonium pentadecafluorooctanoate (APFO); tricosafluorododecanoic acid (PFDoDA); pentacosafluorotridecanoic acid (PFTrDA); heptacosafluorotetradecanoic acid (PFTDA); henicosafluoroundecanoic acid (PFUnDA); perfluoroheptanoic acid and its salts; and the reaction mass of octafluoro‑4‑(1,1,1,2,3,3,3‑heptafluoropropan‑2‑yl)morpholine and octafluoro‑4‑(heptafluoropropyl)morpholine.

 As a reminder, SVHC are included on a list managed by ECHA, also known as the "Candidate List", because they are candidates for in-depth examination, with a view to their possible inclusion on the list of substances whose use will be subject to authorisation (Annex XIV) in order to market them in the European Union (for the uses covered by the REACH regulation).